-This half term, we are looking at a book called The Lonely Beast by Chris Judge.
-It is about a beast who is sad because he is all alone, so he goes on an adventure to find friends!
+This half term, we are looking at a book called The Robot and the Bluebird by David Lucas.
+It is about a Robot who has been sent to the rubbish pile because he is no good!
+That is, until he meets a little bluebird...

 In Guided Reading, children are put into groups according to their ability and will read with a member of staff each day.
 Here's what our reading week looks like...